Partial profile conjoint analysis

 A health insurance choice card showing five of 12 attributes in a partial profile design

 The difference matters because of how people make choices.
-When a choice card lists every attribute, respondents can compare options much as they would in real life, but there is a limit to how many features anyone can meaningfully compare at once before cognitive overload sets in.
+When a choice card lists every attribute, respondents can compare options much as they would in real life, but there is a risk of cognitive overload when too many features are weighed at once.

 What do respondents see in partial profile conjoint?